TheArchitect123/KmpEssentials/README.md

 ## Setup for Android

 In your Activity's **onCreate** add the below to initialize the framework.<br/><br/>
 **NEW:<br/> KmpEssentials for Android now uses Lifecycle Observers at the Application Layer.
-So it's enough even for multi application architecture based apps to register only onCreate**
+So it's enough even for multi activity architecture based apps to register in each activity's onCreate**
 ```sh
  override onCreate(savedInstanceBundle: Bundle?) {
      KmpAndroid.initializeApp(this) {